-For fireplaces with a double glass heat barrier only, an air intake opening must be incorporated into the framing and finish around the fireplace.
+An air intake opening must be incorporated into the framing and finish around the fireplace.
 The air intake opening is essential to maintain cool air flow between the double glass panels by allowing the double glass fans to circulate room air through the glass panels and up into the chase.
 The opening must meet the minimum size requirement, as stated in the table below.

-Fireplace Series Air Intake Opening Size 60 Minimum 200 sq. in. of free air space
+Fireplace Series Air Intake Opening Size 60HH Minimum 200 sq. in. of free air space